Super Monkey Ball Banana Rumble: Development

 The game and its release date was announced during a Nintendo Direct Partner Showcase on February 21, 2024.
 Yukio Oda—a long-time level designer for the franchise—stated that the new Spin Dash move was meant to help "broaden" the possibilities for players, and explained that “even after looking back over 20 years, there are many levels that I think are very original.
 I think that the originality of the first Super Monkey Ball is the DNA of the series, so I made Banana Rumble keeping all of this in mind while also trying to adapt it to the changing times and the needs of the players."

 Sega has continued to provide post-launch support for the game.
 The Sega Pass, which was available at launch and included with Digital Deluxe editions, contained six playable characters (the classic versions of Sonic the Hedgehog, Tails, Knuckles the Echidna, and Amy Rose from the Sonic the Hedgehog franchise, Beat from the Jet Set Radio series, and Axel from the Crazy Taxi series) that released throughout the year.
 On September 17, 2024, Version 1.2.0 released, which contained a new Battle Mode, Gem Heist.
 It also saw a collaboration with Dole, the first such collaboration in the series since Super Monkey Ball 2, which released over 20 years prior.
 On November 26 the same year, Version 2.0 released, featuring new rules and stages for Adventure Mode (including a first-person mode), new Battle Modes, quality of life improvements, as well as adding Godzilla and Hatsune Miku as playable DLC characters.
 A Crewmate from Among Us, Pac-Man, and Red from Angry Birds were later added in separate respective updates between January and April 2025.
+Godzilla and Hatsune Miku were delisted and became unavailable for purchase on November 26, 2025, and Pac-Man was delisted on March 26, 2026.
+Red from Angry Birds was delisted on April 8, 2026.